Very1ucky/OpenPLCEditor---KauriIOT-Edition-base-/README.md

 ## Changes in relation to the OpenPLC Editor
 - Changed the app logo (`brz.ico`, `editor/images/brz.logo`) and startup banner (`editor/images/about_brz_logo.png`).
 - Matiec was divided into two parts.
 One part, included here, contains platform-independent PLC libraries and functional blocks logic written in C and ST PLC languages (`matiec/lib`).
-The second part contains the compiled Matiec code for the platform, which needs to be added to the Matiec folder (`iec2c.exe` and `iec2iec.exe` for example (Windows)).
+The second part contains the compiled Matiec code (matiec compiler from ST IEC-61131 format to C code) for the platform, which needs to be added to the Matiec folder (`iec2c.exe` and `iec2iec.exe` for example (Windows)).
 - Removed Arduino library, libraries to work with P1AM, Sequent Microsystems and Jaguar modules from matiec and `editor/plcopen/definitions.py` due to using different platform.
 - Added MODBUS, RS485, MQTT libraries (see **Adding new functional blocks** section).
 - Removed unsupported examples from the `editor/examples` folder.